The Treasure of the Sierra Madre: Story within a Story: Legend of Dona Catalina Maria de Rodriguez and the “Dona Maria” Mine.

-Howard, Curtin, and Dobbs take leave of Lacuad and head for Durango.
+Howard, Curtin, and Dobbs take leave of Lacaud and head for Durango.
 The threesome avoid populated areas and refrain from acting suspicious so as not to draw attention from locals.
 Passing through a tiny village, they are detained by Mexican officials.
 Expecting the worst – that they will be fined for operating an unregistered mine – the officials turn out to be medical technicians for the Health Commission vaccinating the residents for smallpox.
 The prospectors gladly submit to be inoculated and go their way.

 Setting up camp, they are intercepted by a delegation of mounted indios.
 The farmers request that the American accompany them to their village: the son of one of the men has been pulled from a swimming hole unconscious and cannot be revived.
 Howard consents to accompany them to their village and examine the boy.
 There, he applies basic First Aid to the child and he recovers.
 The villagers regard Howard's powers as those of a medicine-man or magician.

 Howard rejoins Dobbs and Curtin and they resume their journey, but they are shortly overtaken by the father of the boy he saved.
 The man and his companions insist that Howard return to the village so they can pay back the debt – a matter of etiquette and honor.
 The prospectors recognize that the indios are in earnest, and Howard relents.
 He relinquishes his possessions – including his share of gold – to the care of Dobbs and Curtin.
 They promise to rendezvous with him in Durango.
 Howard is welcome as a hero by the villagers upon his return.

 Dobbs and Curtin, struggling to cross the high Sierra Madre, begin to quarrel in the absence of Howard's steadying influence.
 Dobbs, regretting having agreed to transport Howard's gear, lashes out at Curtin.
 Curtin maintains his composure and shoulders most of the work.
 Despite this, the unstable Dobbs descends into a homicidal rage, which Curtin, though anxious, is slow to grasp.
 When Dobbs proposes that they abscond with Howard's share, Curtin flatly vetoes the notion.
 Dobbs reacts to his comrade's defense of Howard as a symptom of Bolshevism.
 Curtin does not deny being a socialist, but emphatically refuses to betray the old man.
 Though not above some unscrupulousness himself, his actions are directed toward those who have power and wealth, not against his companions.
 When Dobbs pulls his pistol, Curtin is thunderstruck; he realizes that Dobbs is a homicidal maniac.
 Curtin manages to disarm Dobbs, but cannot, on principle, bring himself to kill an unarmed man.
 Dobbs’ hatred and contempt for Curtin deepens when he interprets this restraint as “Bolshevik” in character.